As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links.

 • Prep: Prep the sea bass by patting it dry with a paper towel.
 Flip it skin side up and score the skin by making shallow cuts with a knife.

-• Heat pan: Heat a non-stick pan over medium to medium low heat and add a bit of vegetable oil to the pan.
+• Heat pan: Heat a non-stick pan over medium to medium low heat and add a bit of avocado oil to the pan.
 See Note 2.

 Once the pan is heated, scrape off any excess marinade and place the fillets skin side down.
 Leave it alone until it starts sizzling and rendering out fat.
 Leave the pan uncovered.